kotlasaicharan/Instacart-Data-Analysis/README.md

 - **departments**: This file contains different departments and there are total 21 unique departments.

 - **orders**: This file contains all the orders made by different users.
-From below analysis, we can conclude following:
+  - jhfldk